 Most of these uses, as well as dozens of others, follow a common theme -- the black lights make the invisible visible or isolate one specific substance from everything around it.
 When you think about it, there are dozens of situations where you could put this phenomenon to work.
 The applications are potentially endless!

-For more information on black lights and other sorts of light energy, check out the links on the next page.
+For more information on black lights and other sorts of light energy, check out the links below.